MrAntares/roBrowserLegacy/doc/Start.md

 ### Add game assets ([additional info](https://github.com/MrAntares/roBrowserLegacy/blob/master/client/readme.md))
 - copy your `.grf` under `client/resources` directory (only unencripted, 0x200 version is supported)
+- alternatively, if you don't want to use GRFs directly, then you can extract your GRFs into the `client/data` directory (not recommended, but it works fine)
 - copy your `DATA.INI` (GRF loading order) under `client/resources` directory
 - copy your BGM `.mp3` under `client/BGM` directory
 - copy your data directory under `client/data`directory